 At the same time, the efficient approach to leadership development is also extremely important.
 Hence, the executive-level nurses working in business-oriented and complex healthcare organizations face challenges connected with the competing demands (Leggat, Balding, & Schiftan, 2015).
 In particular, there is a need to shape the leadership capacity of the advanced nurse practitioners and the service demand to raise access to quality clinical service and decrease waiting time for a significant number of patients (Elliot, 2017).
 The main issue for any program aimed at leadership development involves creating the leadership capacity as the main priority within the strategic plan of the organization (Center for Creative Leadership, 2016).
 It demands the long-term approach and the sustained commitment of the healthcare facility in the form of providing appropriate support structures and resources that will assist nurse leaders beyond the initial start-up either of the new leadership posts or new practice development projects.

-The countries, such as the US and UK, provide great investments in the development of leadership area using competency guidelines and education courses that serve to raise the leadership ability of individual nurses across all grades.
+The countries, such as the US and UK, provide great investments in the development of leadership areas using competency guidelines and education courses that serve to raise the leadership ability of individual nurses across all grades.
 Hence, the position of advanced nurse practitioners is perfect to act as a professional and clinical leader as they have clinical expertise in the specialist practice area and they are educated at a minimum Master's degree that usually involves research projects and change management (Elliot, 2017).
 The strategic plan for leadership development has to include the emphasis on leadership capacity building within the advanced practitioner-level nurses as well as to establish appropriate support structures and mechanisms that will enable them to fulfill their potential as leaders.

 It is worth noting that there are several support mechanisms and structures that facilitate nurse practitioners to perform their leadership roles.
 One of them is the defined leadership role to gain clarity on the nurse role and function both in nursing and multi-disciplinary team.
-Therefore, their leadership role is clear, and they are considered as practice development initiative leaders within the healthcare organization (Elliot, 2017).
+Therefore, their leadership role is clear, and they are considered practice development initiative leaders within the healthcare organization (Elliot, 2017).
 The next issue is the administration and information technology support aimed at the nurse clinical work resourcing to free the role for research activities, practice development, and leadership (Elliot, 2017).
-The other element includes formal healthcare-university connections because building these links for the research can raise the application number of nurses and success rates of the respective outcomes (Elliot, 2017).
-Moreover, the nurse clinical research function can add values through supporting evidence-based practice and disseminating best practices and innovation.
+The other element includes formal healthcare-university connections because building these links for the research can raise the application number of nurses and the success rates of the respective outcomes (Elliot, 2017).
+Moreover, the nurse clinical research function can add value through supporting evidence-based practice and disseminating best practices and innovation.

 The next issue is networking because it enables nurses to shape strategic alliances within the external work of the organization to collaborate with others and act as change agents, addressing key issues in advancing practice.
 Moreover, the basic element is the strategic committee's membership, because being nominated by the organizational level management to strategic and clinical committees at international, national, and local levels can influence the decision-making regarding the service delivery and nurses can become leaders beyond their immediate clinic practice area (Elliot, 2017).
 The next element is leadership mentoring, which can guide nurses to apply or develop specific skill-sets that are critical to successful innovation and practice changes implemented in business-directed and multi-disciplinary healthcare organizations (Elliot, 2017).
 Leadership mentoring for nurses can influence their profile in the areas external to the organizations and promote the alliance's establishment with international and national excellence centers.
 The last issue is the director-level accountability because hacking the nurse position within the organization's management structure at the reporting level to the director means that they have direct access to executive decision-makers and budget-holders.
 Moreover, it implies that they are accountable for gaining their performance aimed at demonstrating the result about the improved patient care delivery quality, practice development, and evidence-based innovation (Elliot, 2017).
 Hence, such an attitude to leadership development can be efficient among nurses.